What are the Consequences of Non-Compliant Websites under California Law?

 Legal Frameworks Used

 Most web accessibility lawsuits against private entities cite the Americans with Disabilities Act (ADA) Title III, which mandates public-facing businesses make reasonable adjustments to provide full and equal enjoyment of their goods, services, facilities, privileges, advantages, and accommodations to people with disabilities.
-However, the Bashin case took a different approach.
+You can learn more about the Americans with Disabilities Act in California here.

 Section 508 of the Rehabilitation Act